digitalwave/msc_pyparser/README.md

 oplineno
 --------
-**Description**: number of line in original file of operator of `SecAction` or `SecRule`, if that's different than the config directive
+**Description**: number of lines in the original file of operator of `SecAction` or `SecRule` if that's different than the config directive

 **Syntax:** `'oplineno': <class 'int'>`